- 3rd Interim Report 2021

 - Remuneration is based on performance in line with the results achieved by Swisscom and the contribution made to results by the area for which the member of the Group Executive Board is responsible.

 - Through direct financial participation in the performance of Swisscom’s shares, the interests of management are aligned with the interests of shareholders.

-The basic principles regarding the performance-related remuneration and the profit and participation plans of the Group Executive Board are set out in the Articles of Incorporation (Article 8.1), which can be accessed on the Swisscom website under “Basic principles”.See
+The basic principles regarding the performance-related remuneration and the profit and participation plans of the Group Executive Board are set out in Article 8.1 of the Articles of Incorporation.See

 4.2 Remuneration components

 The base salary is the remuneration paid according to the function, qualifications and performance of the individual member of the Group Executive Board.
 It is determined based on a discretionary decision taking into account the external market value for the function and the salary structure for the Group’s executive management.
 The base salary is paid in cash.

 Variable performance-related salary component

 The members of the Group Executive Board are entitled to a variable, performance-related salary component which represents 70% of the base salary if objectives are achieved (target bonus).
 The amount of the performance-related component paid out depends on the extent to which the targets are achieved, as set by the Compensation Committee, taking into account the performance evaluation by the CEO.
 If targets are exceeded, up to 130% of the target bonus may be paid.
 The maximum performance-related salary component is thus limited to 91% of the base salary.
 This ensures that the maximum performance-related salary component does not exceed the annual base salary, even taking account of the market value of the component paid in shares.